 Improve your processes.
 Book your free, no-commitment consultation with a dork.

 3. The Purchaser

-Jason: Jumping across to Purchaser, it's looking at your “Why” standpoint from your customer side of things.
-It's improving the experience and communicating the value proposition.
-You need to do some thinking on how you communicate that effectively to customers and making sure you've got the right customers.
+Jumping across to the purchaser, it’s looking at your “why” standpoint from your customer side of things.
+It’s improving the experience and communicating the value proposition.
+You need to do some thinking on how you communicate that effectively to customers and make sure you’ve got the right customers.

 4. The Process

-Jason: In terms of your Process, what are you doing in terms of capturing your training internally so that it can be replicated for new people coming into the business?
-I can come up to your “What” proposition really quickly and look at all documented actions.
+In terms of your process, what are you doing in terms of capturing your training internally so that it can be replicated for new people coming into the business?
+I can come up with your “What” proposition quickly and look at all documented actions.

 Should you automate?
 Book your free consultation with a dork to find out.